Controlling your own anger

 - Keep it short and to the point.
 There is no doubt that your child needs a reason, but don't get bogged down in long explanations or too much reasoning.

-- Be specific: “Pick up all the bath toys and put them in the container on the counter,” not, “Okay, it's time to clean up the tub.”
+- Be specific: “Pick up all the bath toys and put them in the container on the counter,” not, “It's time to clean up the tub.”

 Don't take everything your child says personally